mstksg/inCode/copy/entries/verified-instances.md

 `Fmap a b g x` maps the *type-level function* `g :: a ~> b` over `x :: f a`, and returns a type of kind `f b`.
-Like with `Empty`, to help with kind inference, we have `Fmap` explicitly requre the *kinds* of the input and results of `g` (`a` and `b`) so GHC doesn't have to struggle to infer it implicitly.
+Like with `Empty`, to help with kind inference, we have `Fmap` explicitly require the *kinds* of the input and results of `g` (`a` and `b`) so GHC doesn't have to struggle to infer it implicitly.